Ind-E/TenRelics/README.md

 - Party Bomb: Usable once per combat.
 Click button to write a word containing the group of 3 letters indicated that appears anywhere in the base game.
 If correct, activate _The Bomb_.
 Otherwise, reduce the counter by 1.
 When it reaches 0, this explodes.

 1 Shop Relic
 - Demonic Pact: Whenever you play an Attack, draw 1 card.
-Whenever you play 2 #yAttacks in a row, lose 6 HP.
+Whenever you play 2 Attacks in a row, lose 6 HP.